orgilla/alpacka/README.md

   <br />
 </div>

+A simple wrapper around webpack.
+It supports different plugins and runtimes as well as dev (hot reload) and build-modes.

 * 4 runtimes: Electron, Web, Server and Lambda
 * Plugins: Less and Babel, and easily add your own
 * Hot-Reload: On every runtime!